-Both refugees and local councils need clear information for the Syrian refugee resettlement programme to be a success in the long term, AG reports
+Both refugees and local councils need clear information for the Syrian refugee resettlement programme to be a success in the long term, Open Access reports

 After almost six years of bloody civil war in their country, Syrians make up the largest refugee population in the world.
 It was announced on 7 September 2015 that Britain would resettle up to 20,000 Syrian refugees by 2020.

 Refugees ‘don’t know what is expected of them’

 Councils volunteering to take part in the programme are confused about what they are expected to provide and exactly how it should be funded.
 As Open Access reported in November 2016, some councils have expressed serious concerns about provided support when budgets are already stretched.
 Meanwhile, some refugees are uncertain about what they are entitled to and what is expected of them.

 They also say the Home Office should improve the amount of English language teaching being provided, as speaking English is essential for integration.
 An extra £10 million in funding should boost the number of hours of tuition from 4 per week to 10 per week during refugees’ first 3-6 months in the UK – but it’s not clear that this will be enough.

 “This is a voluntary programme, but one with significant ambition, and it is vital councils’ initial pledges of help translate into firm offers of accommodation, support and services for refugees,” Meg Hillier MP, PAC Chair, said.

 “Central government must carefully monitor this process and also be clearer with local authorities, already wrestling with significant financial challenges, about what they are expected to take on.
 More must also be done to ensure refugees understand the programme, not least their entitlements and restrictions.”